N 130th St – Bitter Lake to Haller Lake Mobility Improvements

 Project overview

-We are making safety and mobility improvements on N 130th St between 1st Ave NW and I-5 to connect people to the NE 130th St light rail station and help them get around the neighborhood.
-Sound Transit anticipates that 90% of light rail riders will get to the NE 130th St station by walking, rolling, biking, or taking transit and these improvements will create a better environment for all travelers.
+We are making safety and mobility improvements on N 130th St between Palatine Ave N and I-5 to connect people to Sound Transit's future Pinehurst Station (formerly the NE 130th St Infill Station) and help them get around the neighborhood.
+Sound Transit anticipates that 90% of light rail riders will get to the Pinehurst Station by walking, rolling, biking, or taking transit, and these improvements will create a better environment for all travelers.
 This project includes a new street design with protected bike lanes, sidewalk repairs, new accessible curb ramps, and new street trees.
 We are also supporting new bus service in the area with upgraded and relocated bus stops, a full street reconstruction for heavier bus and freight vehicles, and other bus priority features.

 Project Goals

-• Create a safe and comfortable environment for people walking, biking, and rolling to the NE 130th St light rail station and around the neighborhood
+• Create a safe and comfortable environment for people walking, biking, rolling, or taking transit to Sound Transit's future Pinehurst Station (formerly the NE 130th St Infill Station) and around the neighborhood

 • Reduce serious injury and fatal crashes